Cheshakoneko/Calcifer_circ2MHC/README.md

 >-pep			Path to a peptide database [can be downloaded from the actual ensembl release]

 >-rbp			Path to a RBP database [can be downloaded from the MEME motif database, Ray et al. 2013]

->-orf			Path to the ORFfinder installation, the installation needs to be done manually [ORFfinder is only available on Linux]

 >-con			List with count of datasets for each condition